 Decorating & Design

-Scroll down for some of the best living rooms from the H&H archives!
+Scroll down for some of the best living rooms that master the mix.

 Sometimes, a finished project can feel like a showroom, but H&H Deputy Editor Emma Reddington’s ability to weave in the vintage, the new and her own personal objects feels so natural and true.
 In her living room, Frank Gehry’s Wiggle stool and Isamu Noguchi’s Akari 75A paper pendant add whimsy to the otherwise disciplined decorating.